-Every other month (September, November, January, March, and May), the LYO gathers for an All-Team Meeting on a Saturday, often meeting at centrally-located churches where our students are members.
-These meetings provide an opportunity for training on a particular leadership topic, frequently suggested by the Leaders Among Leaders, a chance for teams to meet together in person, and fellowship time to continue strengthening relationships within the LYO.
+Every other month (September, November, January, March, and May), the LYO gathers for an All-Team Meeting on a Saturday, often meeting at centrally-located churches.
+These meetings provide an opportunity for training on a particular leadership topic (frequently, those suggested by the Leaders Among Leaders), a chance for teams to meet together in person, and fellowship time to continue strengthening relationships within the LYO.
 Usually, teams will meet together in person or by Zoom in the months when an All-Team Meeting is not taking place.

-One of the primary ways our LYO members put their leadership development into action is through the planning and execution of several large events throughout the year, including:
+One of the primary ways our LYO members put their leadership development into action is through assisting in the planning and execution of several large Youth+Family Ministry events throughout the year.

 Each LYO member also selects a Congregational Mentor who serves in an area that relates to the youth’s team.
 This adult leader helps the LYO member reflect on what they are learning in LYO and how they can use those skills to lead in the congregation.
 The Congregational Mentor serves as an advocate for their student, and finds ways to lift up their work within the life of the congregation.